One of the more frequent questions I get on building a brand community is "why can't I just build it on social media?".

 George Sullivan, CEO of The Sole Supplier, summed it up nicely: “You want to show people on your website 'look, our community is thriving', instead of just having that on Facebook and Instagram.
 We're engaging all these people that love sneakers.
 If you can't see that where it's most important, you're missing out on all that powerful social proof.”

-“Building on social means you're not building your community where it can have the most impact: your online store.”
+“Build your community where it can have the most impact: your online store.”

 You can’t reach members predictably and consistently